BIDS/2017-01-12-ucb/lessons/shell/index.md

 Once you launch a terminal session, you'll see a window pop up with something like this printed in it.

     Last login: Thu Jan 16 17:50:22 on ttys001
     ~$

 This means you're set to go, even if you don't exactly know where we're going yet.
 You may have other text in front of the `$` symbol on your computer, which is fine.
 You'll notice that if you start typing, your text appears following the `$` symbol.
 This state is known as being at a command prompt, and it's the first step in the read-execute-print loop that we mentioned earlier.
 In other words, the shell is now waiting for us to tell it to do something.

 1\.
 Working with directories and files
 -------------------------------------
+**Moving around your filesystem**
+* `pwd`
+* `ls`
+* `cd`

 Probably the most fundamental and most frequent type of task that you'll complete in the shell will involve navigating around your hard drive and working with files and directories.
 Head over to the shell and to your command prompt, type the command `pwd` and hit return, and watch what the shell prints out.

     ~$ pwd
-    /Users/jkitzes
+    /Users/choldgraf

-The response of your shell will be different, of course, unless your name is also Justin Kitzes.
+The response of your shell will be different, of course, unless your name is also Chris Holdgraf.
 The command `pwd` is short for "print working directory" and it tells us which directory the shell is currently in.
 (This is the command line equivalent to opening a particular folder on your hard drive.)
 When you launch a shell session, you're automatically placed in a location known as your "home directory" to start off.

 So now we know what directory we're in, but we don't know what's in it.
 To see the contents of this folder, type the command `ls`, short for "listing", and hit return.